marcoGrancoder/brackieChecker/README.md

 ---

-**brackieChecker** checks a file for brackets or quotes whithout a matching opening or closing counterpart.
+**brackieChecker** checks a file for brackets or quotes whithout a matching opening or closing counterpart. ***This is currently a prototype and extremely broken, please do not digitally form an angry mob, you have been warned.***

 ---